William Houstoun (lawyer): Early and personal life

 William Houstoun was born in Savannah, Georgia, the son of Sir Patrick Houstoun, 5th Baronet of Houstoun (c.
 1697–1762) and member of the council under the royal government of Georgia.
 Houstoun received a liberal education, which included legal training at Inner Temple in London.

 Houstoun married Mary Bayard (born 1766), the daughter of Nicholas Bayard, a member of the prominent Bayard family of New York City, from which Bayard Street takes its name.

 Role in the Continental Congress

 The American Revolution cut short his training, and Houstoun returned home to Georgia.
 For many years members of Houstoun's family had been high officials in the colony.
-With the onset of war, many remained loyal to the crown, but William, a zealous advocate of colonists' rights, was among the first to counsel resistance to British aggression.
+With the onset of war, many remained loyal to the crown, but William, a zealous advocate of colonists' rights, was among the first to advocate for colonial resistance to British policies.

 Houstoun represented Georgia in the Continental Congress from 1783 through 1786.
 He was an unsuccessful candidate for the U.S. House of Representatives in 1789.

 He was chosen as one of Georgia's agents to settle a boundary dispute with South Carolina in 1785 and was one of the original trustees of the University of Georgia at Athens.